 Stephanie Hertz

-Before joining the institute, Stephanie gained nine years of experience in the environmental consulting industry.
-Her areas of expertise are environmental assessments and National Environmental Policy Act documentation, including threatened and endangered species reviews, habitat surveys, assessments for sensitive/critical environmental features, identification of environmental constraints, environmental research and wetland delineations.
+Before joining NRI, Stephanie developed nine years of experience in the environmental consulting industry.
+Her areas of expertise included environmental assessments and National Environmental Policy Act documentation, including threatened and endangered species reviews, habitat surveys, assessments for sensitive/critical environmental features, identification of environmental constraints, environmental research and wetland delineations.

 Stephanie received a Bachelor of Science in zoology and a master’s degree in wildlife science from Texas A&M University.

-In her free time, Stephanie enjoys traveling and spending time with her husband and furry canine companion.
+In her free time, Stephanie enjoys traveling, the outdoors, and spending time with her family, friends and furry canine companion.